Advice for Planning on Moving to Australia

 Working in Australia as an Expat

-Though the cost of living is higher than other countries, so are most salaries.
+Though the cost of living is higher than in other countries, so are most salaries.
 The minimum wage is $18.29 AUS (approximately $14.19 USD).

 One of the greatest benefits of living in Australia is the strength of the Australian job market.
 The job market is stable and great opportunities exist.
 In comparison to other countries, work visas are rather easy to get.